Believe (TV series): Ratings

+Critical reception

-Critical receptionBelieve has received mixed reviews.
+Believe has received mixed reviews.
 On Rotten Tomatoes, the show has an approval rating of 39% based on 38 critics, with an average rating of 5.4/10.
+The website's critics consensus reads, "Haphazardly crafted, Believe has moments of impressive visuals, but its story is merely passable."
 On Metacritic, it holds an average score of 55 out of 100 based on 25 critics, indicating "mixed or average reviews".

 Broadcast

 The series premiered in the UK on the Watch channel on March 27, 2014.
 It airs in Canada on the CTV network, and in Latin America on the Warner Channel.
 It premiered in Australia on the Nine Network on April 15, 2015.